Dictionaries and calculators

 A School may not permit the use of a dictionary for examinations for which it is not responsible.

-The recommended models of calculator for use in exams are:
+The permitted models of calculator for use in exams are:

 Additionally, certain exam papers might specify the following: